 ‘Dos’ of helping a cocaine addict:

-• Learn the symptoms of cocaine addiction – as above, it’s really important that you take the time to learn as much as you can about the symptoms of cocaine addiction.
+- Learn the symptoms of cocaine addiction – as above, it’s really important that you take the time to learn as much as you can about the symptoms of cocaine addiction.
 By recognising the signs and symptoms, you’ll be able to spot any triggers for your loved one’s cocaine misuse and notice when they seem to be going through a particularly tough time.
-For example, you may notice that they take cocaine after a stressful day or when they’re worried about something.
+For example, you may notice they take cocaine after a stressful day or when they’re worried about something.
 By being aware of the signs and patterns in their behaviour, you’ll be in a much better position to support them

-• Talk to them about your worries – if you’re worried that your loved one may be a cocaine addict, try to have an open and honest conversation with them about your concerns.
+- Talk to them about your worries – if you’re worried that your loved one may be a cocaine addict, try to have an open and honest conversation with them about your concerns.
 Pick a time and a place that’s private and where they’re likely to feel comfortable, as this will make it easier for them to open up to you about what they’re going through.
 Initiating this conversation also lets your loved one know you’re there for them and they can always open up to you if they’re struggling

-• Look after yourself – dealing with a cocaine addict can be draining and have a negative effect on your own wellbeing.
+- Look after yourself – dealing with a cocaine addict can be draining and have a negative effect on your own wellbeing.
 Make sure you’re getting enough sleep, exercising and eating healthily.
 Also, take some time every day to do something you enjoy and find relaxing, whether that’s listening to music, reading your favourite book or taking a hot bath.
 When your needs are being met, you’ll be in a better position to support someone else.
 Remember – you can’t pour from an empty cup

-• Help them get professional support – addiction is an illness, and while you can help a cocaine addict to a certain extent, it’s likely that they’ll need professional rehab to overcome their dependency.
+- Help them get professional support – addiction is an illness, and while you can help a cocaine addict to a certain extent, it’s likely they’ll need professional rehab to overcome their dependency.
 You could offer to make an appointment on their behalf to see their GP and then go along with them for moral support to discuss options and next steps.
-Alternatively, you can contact Priory to find out about the cocaine addiction treatment that we can provide at our rehab centres
+Alternatively, you can contact Priory to find out about the cocaine addiction treatment we can provide at our rehab centres

 ‘Don’ts’ of helping a cocaine addict:

-• Be judgemental or accusatory – when you’re trying to talk to the person, it’s really important that you don’t come across as judgemental or confrontational.
+- Be judgemental or accusatory – when you’re trying to talk to the person, it’s really important that you don’t come across as judgemental or confrontational.
 If you’ve never experienced an addiction, it can be difficult to understand why they're behaving the way they are and you may feel frustrated.
 However, approach the conversation in a gentle and sympathetic way as this makes it more likely they’ll be able to open up to you

-• Enable their behaviours - when you care about someone who’s struggling with a cocaine addiction, it can be easy to fall into the trap of enabling their behaviours.
+- Enable their behaviours - when you care about someone who’s struggling with a cocaine addiction, it can be easy to fall into the trap of enabling their behaviours.
 Enabling refers to the things we do that help the person to continue misusing cocaine, even if we have the best intentions.
 Examples may include calling in sick to work on their behalf or defending their drug use to other people.
-By enabling the cocaine addict’s behaviours, you’re not helping them to take any responsibility for their actions, which can lead to their cocaine addiction becoming worse.
+By enabling the cocaine addict’s behaviours, you’re not helping them to take any responsibility for their actions, which can lead to their cocaine addiction getting worse.
 ‘Tough love’ can feel hard to practise but ultimately, it’s the best thing you can do to help someone with a cocaine addiction address their issues and take steps towards getting better

 Specialist cocaine addiction rehab at Priory